-Your doctor may suspect sensitivity to sulfites based on your medical history and aspects of your asthma.
-The diagnosis of sulfite sensitivity can be confirmed by a "challenge" in which sulfite is administered in solutions or capsules of increasing concentration.
+Your doctor may suspect that you are sensitive to sulfites based on your medical history and aspects of your asthma.
+The diagnosis of sulfite sensitivity can be confirmed by a "challenge" in which sulfite is given in solutions or capsules of increasing concentration.

 As with other substances (allergens, irritants, etc.) that an asthmatic is sensitive to, the best treatment for sulfite sensitivity is avoidance.
-However, before recommending a program of sulfite avoidance, it is usually important to confirm presence of sulfite sensitivity by carrying out a challenge procedure.
+However, before recommending that the patient avoid sulfites, it is usually important to confirm that he or she is sensitive to sulfites by carrying out a challenge procedure.

 The challenge is done in a step-by-step fashion, and small doses of sulfite are used, so the asthma reaction that occurs in this challenge is usually mild.
-In most cases, the initial solution dose is too small for the sulfite-sensitive person to react, so increasing doses are administered, waiting 20-30 minutes between steps.
-Once a reaction takes place, it is measured — by lung function studies (or "spirometry") — and can be promptly reversed with an inhaled bronchodilator medication.
+In most cases, the initial solution dose is too small for the sulfite-sensitive person to react to, so increasing doses are given, waiting 20-30 minutes between steps.
+Once a reaction takes place, it is measured — by lung function studies (or "spirometry") — and can be quickly reversed with an inhaled bronchodilator medication.
 The entire challenge procedure takes less than 2 to 2-1/2 hours.

 If you are not asthmatic, sulfite sensitivity would be very unusual.
-If you are asthmatic, your chances of being sensitive to sulfites is in the range of between 1 in 10, and 1 in 20.
-If you suspect you may be sensitive to sulfites, you merit evaluation with a board-certified Allergy/Immunology physician before embarking on a program of lifelong avoidance of sulfited foods and beverages.
+If you are asthmatic, your chances of being sensitive to sulfites are between 1 in 20 and 1 in 100.
+If you suspect you may be sensitive to sulfites, you should be seen by a board-certified allergy/immunology physician before beginning a lifelong avoidance of sulfited foods and beverages.

 - American Academy of Allergy, Asthma & Immunology: Food allergy